Regis Philbin, television personality and host, dies at 88

 “Every day, you see the record shattered, pal!”
 Philbin would tell viewers.
 “One more hour!”

 He was host of the prime-time game show, “Who Wants to Be a Millionaire,” briefly television’s most popular show at the turn of the century.
-ABC aired the family-friendly program as often as five times a week.
-It generated around $1 billion in revenue in its first two years — ABC had said it was the more profitable show in TV history — and helped make Philbin himself a millionaire many times over.
+ABC aired the family friendly program as often as five times a week.
+It generated around $1 billion in revenue in its first two years and helped make Philbin himself a millionaire many times over.

 Philbin’s question to contestants, “Is that your final answer?” became a national catchphrase.
 Philbin was even a fashion trendsetter; he put out a line of monochramactic shirts and ties to match what he wore on the set.